-In our activities, the main risks to human rights are in work accidents, especially for our operational staff.
+In our day-to-day activities, the main risks to human rights are in work accidents, especially for our operational staff.
 This is managed by having health checks and detailed work instructions for the field service employees, who potentially, are at a higher risk of getting in a work accident.

-In 2019, no breach to our human rights policy was recorded.
+In 2020, no breach to our human rights policy was recorded in Huawei Denmark.
+No work place incidents were reported to the legal team at Huawei Denmark in 2020.